 Q. My asthma is always harder to control in summer.
 I have a grass allergy, and smog affects me more when it’s hot.
 Do the two triggers somehow act together to increase chances of an attack?
 How can I keep control?

-The scientists found that ground-level ozone and auto exhaust may instigate chemical changes in certain pollens that could increase their allergenic potency.
+The scientists found that ground-level ozone and auto exhaust may set off chemical changes in certain pollens that could increase their allergenic potency.

 In summer, both grass pollen and smog levels tend to be highest, providing the potential “double whammy” effect you may be experiencing.